raku-community-modules/LN/README.md

 of access to that method `$*LN` dynamic variable containing its value is available.

 It's been known to fail with versions like Raku 2020.01.
-Uset 2020.02 at least for this.
+Use 2020.02 at least for this.

 # EXPORTED TERMS